 Doesn't hold the largest of mats, so measure carefully before ordering.

 Yoga mat bags solve these and other issues in a number of ways.
-Minimalist strap-style carriers keep a rolled up mat contained in a sling over your shoulder.
+Minimalist strap-style carriers keep a rolled-up mat contained in a sling over your shoulder.
 Duffel-style yoga mat bags hold your clothes and personal items as well as your mat.
-Some sling-style bags hold the mat vertically over your shoulder and protect it from the elements, while other styles attach the mat to the outside of the bag, either horizontally or on the side.
+Some sling-style bags hold the mat vertically over your shoulder and protect it from the elements while other styles attach the mat to the outside of the bag, either horizontally or on the side.

 If you’re looking for a minimalist and low-priced way to transport your yoga mat, consider a sling strap.
-Similar in appearance to a yoga strap, this strap has simple metal buckles that harness a rolled up-mat at both ends and sling over the shoulder.
+Similar in appearance to a yoga strap, this strap has simple metal buckles that harness a rolled-up mat at both ends and sling over the shoulder.
 A sling strap with padding on the shoulder is particularly comfortable, but be aware that this design won’t protect your mat from the elements, nor is it technically a bag that can hold anything.
 On the upside, a sling strap can accommodate thicker mats.

 A classic sling is an enclosed, cylindrical bag roughly the size and shape of a rolled-up yoga mat.
 These are often made from canvas, a durable natural fabric.
 There is a zippered or drawstring opening at one end of the bag for your mat to slide in.
 Often, this style has cargo pockets on the outside for personal items, like keys or a wallet.
 An adjustable shoulder strap slings over one shoulder (generally in a vertical orientation), allowing you to go hands-free on your merry way.

 If you want to carry more than just your mat and small personal items to yoga, we recommend a duffel or tote-style yoga mat bag.
 These have either one over-the-shoulder handle or two handles.
-This style carries a rolled-up yoga mat horizontally rather than vertically like sling styles do.
+This style carries a rolled-up yoga mat horizontally rather than vertically, as sling styles do.
 The interior has room for a water bottle, clothes, and even yoga blocks.
 There may also be an exterior pocket for smaller items.

 A backpack yoga mat bag rides on your back like a regular backpack but has a space for a rolled-up mat in a side pocket, which is often secured in place by straps.
 These backpack-style bags are the most balanced and ergonomic way to transport your mat and yoga gear, and we recommend this style if you bike to class.